FiammettaC/Chemical-Reaction-Engineering-in-Python/README.md

 ## Contacts
 If you have any questions regarding the exercises or any feedback on the course, feel free to contact Fiammetta Caccavale (fiacac@kt.dtu.dk).

+## Feedback
+Please fill in our online survey if you have any feedback: https://forms.gle/YSpXw5awUHGtMYas5.
+We really appreciate your suggestions and we will try to use them to improve the course.